ris-shar/aici_challenge/readme.md

 # Running With Docker

-## Challenge 1
+## Challenge 1 and 2

 ```bash
 docker compose -f docker-compose-ch1.yml up
 ```
-(If the image index has to be changed it can be done fin the extract_bathroom_samples.py and extract_office_samples.py) This automatically executes all Challenge 1 steps and writes output to:
+(If the image index has to be changed it can be done fin the extract_bathroom_samples.py and extract_office_samples.py) This automatically executes all Challenge 1 adn 2 steps and writes output to:

 ```
 results/